kngott/amrex/Docs/sphinx_documentation/source/GPU.rst

 Without :cpp:`Elixir`, the code above will likely cause memory errors because the temporary :cpp:`FArrayBox` is deleted on cpu before the gpu kernels use its memory.
-With :cpp:`Elixir`, the ownership of the memory is transferred to :cpp:`Elixir` that is guaranteed to be async-safe.
+With :cpp:`Elixir`, the ownership of the memory is transferred to :cpp:`Elixir` and will prevent deconstruction of the :cpp:`FArrayBox` until the GPU kernels are completed, guaranteeing the temporary object is async-safe.

 .. _sec:gpu:launch: